📖 Documentation

 Hidden Channels (Pro/Enterprise)

-Pro and Enterprise servers can designate specific channels as hidden — the bot ensures @Unverified members cannot see or access them.
-Configure this in Server Settings → Channel Management.
-Useful for community channels, staff areas, or any content you want to gate behind verification.
+All plans can designate specific channels as hidden — the bot ensures @Unverified members cannot see or access them until they verify.
+Configure this from the Visible tab in the Mod Panel, or in Server Settings → Channel Management.
+Useful for community channels, mod areas, or any content you want to gate behind verification.

 Self-Assign Roles